Recovering the geometry of a flat spacetime from background radiation: Introduction

 \subsection{Recovering the spacetime geometry and topology}

-In Section \ref{sc:2+1} we turn to the question of reconstructing the geometry and topology of a globally hyperbolic flat spacetime $M$ from the intensity of the background radiation as seen by an observer.
-We investigate this question in 2+1 dimensions, and there are two basic remarks regarding the general situation. \begin{itemize} \item Reconstructing the geometry or topology of the spacetime from the observed intensity function is only possible for observers with a sufficiently large cosmological time.
-If the observer is too close to the initial singularity, then he might see only a small part of $M$ and could then infer little from the background radiation she observes. \item The observer can only determine parts of the initial singularity of the universal cover $\Mt$ of $M$ from the measured intensity function.
+In Section \ref{sc:2+1} we turn to the question of reconstructing the geometry and topology of a globally hyperbolic flat spacetime $M$ from the frequency function of the background radiation as seen by an observer.
+We investigate this question in 2+1 dimensions, and there are two basic remarks regarding the general situation. \begin{itemize} \item Reconstructing the geometry or topology of the spacetime from the observed frequency function is only possible for observers that receive the light signal at a sufficiently large cosmological time.
+If the observer is too close to the initial singularity, he might see only a small part of $M$ and could infer little from the observed background radiation. \item The observer can only determine parts of the initial singularity of the universal cover $\Mt$ of $M$.
 Therefore, there is no way for the observer to be sure, at any given time, that what he observes is really the topology of $M$.
 It could happen that $M$ is ``almost'' a finite cover of a globally hyperbolic flat spacetime $M'$, with only a tiny difference in a part not ``seen'' by the observer.
 In this case the observer could only conclude that the spacetime is either $M'$ or one of its finite covers. \end{itemize}

 To obtain results we make a (presumably) technical assumption, which simplifies the situation to some extend.
 We only consider spacetimes obtained by ``grafting'' a hyperbolic surface along a {\it rational} measured lamination, that is, a measured lamination with support on a finite set of simple closed curves.
 Under those hypothesis, we prove (Proposition \ref{pr:rational}) that the observer can reconstruct the part of the lamination corresponding to the part of the initial singularity that intersects his past.
 We also prove (Proposition \ref{pr:construct}) that the observer can reconstruct the whole geometry and topology of the spacetime in finite eigentime up to the above-mentioned problem with finite covers.